flexible-banner

 Movement Therapy Techniques

-Dance is also another popular approach for movement therapy.
-It uses movement to help improve social, emotional, physical and cognitive awareness and well-being.
+Practitioners and patients can approach movement therapy in several ways.
+Dance is a popular approach for movement therapy, as it uses movement to help improve social, emotional, physical and cognitive awareness and well-being.
+Some other common options include:

 Body Movement Therapy for Addiction Recovery